Hazur Sahib Nanded railway station

-Hazur Sahib Nanded railway station (station code: NED) is a railway station serving Nanded city in Nanded district of Maharashtra state of India.
-It is under the Nanded railway division of South Central Railway zone of Indian Railways.
+Hazur Sahib Nanded railway station (station code: NED) is a second grade non-suburban (NSG–2) category Indian railway station in Nanded railway division of South Central Railway zone.
+It serves the city of Nanded, located in Maharashtra.
+As of 24 2023, the station recorded an originating passenger count of 8,190,489.

 It is located on the Secunderabad–Manmad line of Indian Railways.
-It is classified as an A1–category station, in terms of earnings.This Station connects Nanded with other major maharashtrian and indian cities like Mumbai, Pune, Nagpur, Nashik, Aurangabad, Kolhapur, Shirdi, Pandharpur, New Delhi, Howrah, Bangalore, Amritsar, Chandigarh, Vishakhapatnam, Jaipur, Vijaywada, Ahmedabad, Surat, Patna, Sri Ganganagar.

 The station is located at 36 m above sea level and has four platforms.
 As of 2018, 89 passenger trains halt each day at this station.
 In 2008, the station was named after Hazur Sahib, a takht of Sikhism which is situated here.